leemeichin/ask_awesomely/README.md

 end
 ```

-`AskAwesomely` will warn you if you don't configure this, as Typeform I/O doesn't store the responses for you and they'll be lost in the either.
+*Ask Awesomely* will warn you if you don't configure this, as Typeform I/O doesn't store the responses for you and they'll be lost in the ether.

 Check the documentation on [results and webhooks](http://docs.typeform.io/docs/results-introduction) to find out more about how this works, what happens when a webhook submission request fails, and how you can deduplicate your submissions.